rodrigo-morais/payment-api/README.md

 ### DELETE transaction

-Update the transaction status with correspondent ID from `CREATED` to `CANCELED`.
-If ID does not exist returns 404..
+Updates the transaction status with the corresponding ID from `CREATED` to `CANCELED`.
+If ID does not exist returns 404.

 ```
 http://localhost:3000/transactions/:id